 Founded in 1885 as a public land grant institution, the University of Arizona (UA) now serves more than 45,000 students across 19 colleges and schools.
-UA’s mission is to improve the prospects and enrich the lives of the people of Arizona and the world through education, research, and creative expression.
+The UA’s mission is to improve the prospects and enrich the lives of the people of Arizona and the world through education, research, and creative expression.
 The university strives to expand the student experience through engagement, advance knowledge through innovations in creative inquiry and collaboration, and forge novel partnerships to positively impact its community.

 What so impressed Marchello?
 The system was easy to use, provided better reporting, and had useful analytics.

-In December of 2016, the University of Arizona began using Taskstream by Watermark.
-The OIA spent the rest of that calendar year working with a volunteer department to pilot the program, helping users get accustomed to the software, and designing a workshop to bring the rest of the university departments onto the new system.
-To reach the department members, OIA did one-on-one orientations.
+In December of 2016, the UA began using Taskstream by Watermark.
+The OIA assessment team spent the rest of that calendar year working with volunteer units to pilot the program, helping users get accustomed to the software, and designing a workshop to bring the rest of the university units into the new system.
+In addition, to reach some units, the OIA assessment team did one-on-one orientations.

-OIA was “blown away” by attendee response.
+The OIA assessment team was “blown away” by attendee response.
 Based on survey results, nearly 76 percent of attendees described their workshop experience as either good or awesome; just under 80 percent said they were comfortable using the system or believe they were but had not yet used it.
-Dr. Ingrid Novodvorsky, Director of Teaching, Learning, and Assessment, knew the workshops went well before seeing the results of the survey, “A common comment was, ‘Oh this is so much easier than reporting on the website,'” Novodorsky said.
+Dr. Ingrid Novodvorsky, Director of Teaching, Learning, and Assessment, knew the workshops went well before seeing the results of the survey, “A common comment was, ‘Oh this is so much easier than reporting on the website,'” Novodvorsky said.

 Novodvorsky concurred, “Before we had to hunt around to find the necessary information but now with uniform reporting in Taskstream, I know exactly where to look for things.”